-- Trash, clutter or combustibles on the floor are not permitted.
+- Possession of candles and incense is prohibited in the residence halls. - Lighter fluid, gasoline, propane or other flammable liquids are prohibited within the residence halls. - Trash, clutter or combustibles on the floor are not permitted.
 These items so positioned constitute a fire hazard. - No occupant or visitor will be allowed to kindle any type of fire within the residence area with the exception of fireplaces on the Lawn or Range. - Before fireplace use, Lawn and Range residents must attend fireplace training.
-Residence staff will distribute training dates and times. - Lighter fluid, gasoline, propane or other flammable liquids are prohibited within the residence halls. - Possession of candles and incense is prohibited in the residence halls.
+Residence staff will distribute training dates and times.